euro-hpc-pl/SpinGlassEngine.jl/docs/src/params.md

 * `Dense`
 or
 * `Sparse`
-tensor representations are used during calculations. `Sparse` tensors are particularly useful for handling large clusters containing around 10 to 20 spins.
+tensor representations are used during calculations. `Sparse` tensors are particularly useful for handling large clusters of spins.
 When bond dimensions increase, constructing PEPS tensors explicitly (triggered by `Sparsity=Dense`) becomes computationally expensive and quickly infeasible.
 In contrast, setting `Sparsity=Sparse` avoids the direct construction of full tensors.
 Instead, it performs optimal contractions on smaller tensor structures, which are then combined to contract the entire network efficiently.
 This approach leverages the internal structure of the individual tensors to reduce computational overhead and memory usage.
+Detailed infomation about employing sparsity of tensors can be found in [Ref.](https://arxiv.org/abs/2411.16431)

 # Geometry
 One can specify the type of the node used within the tensor networks: